WuskieFTW1113/WuskieFTW1113/README.md

 - 👋 Hi, I’m Nick
 - 👀 I’m a Debian System Admin at the PetaTech Project
-- 🌱 The Current Codes I know is Javascript, HTML5, Python, Python3, Learning C/C++
+- 🌱 The Current Codes I know is Javascript, PHP, Python, Learning C/C++

 <!---
 WuskieFTW1113/WuskieFTW1113 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.